 Why are some people excited by the same expression of recognition that discourages others?

-studying three modern theories By of behavior, motivational we begin to gather data to help 115 find the answers to these and other questions.
+By studying three modern theories of motivational behavior, we begin to gather data to help us find the answers to these and others questions.

-McCLELLAND'S AND ATKINSON'S "MOTI-VATIONAL THEORY"
+McCLELLAND'S AND ATKINSON'S "MOTIVATIONAL THEORY"